-On my several-year quest seeking the perfect mist filter, I’ve finally got my hands on the Tiffen Black Pro-Mist.
+On my several-year quest for the perfect mist filter, I’ve finally found the Tiffen Black Pro-Mist.

-The Black Pro-Mist 1/4 Filter by Tiffen is an excellent tool for controlling the brightness of highlights and slightly decreasing the overall contrast to reduce some of the clinical effects of modern lenses as well as adding bloom to any highlights.
+The Black Pro-Mist 1/4 Filter by Tiffen is an excellent tool for controlling the brightness of highlights and slightly decreasing the overall contrast to reduce some of the clinical effects of modern lenses.
+It can also add bloom to any highlights.

-Cinematographers and photographers for years have used these filters to soften facial wrinkles and other skin imperfections for a more polished look but now they have become popular for casual shooters and especially street photographers looking to add a little character to their photos.
+For years, cinematographers and photographers have used these filters to soften facial wrinkles and other skin imperfections for a more polished look.
+Still, they have become popular for casual shooters, especially street photographers, who want to add a little character to their photos.

 Unlike other diffusion or soft focus filters, the Pro-Mist preserves the image’s details and clarity.
-The 1/4 density option strikes a balance between contrast reduction and highlight control, producing a gentle, pastel-like quality of light that is more intense than the 1/8 density but gentler than the 1/2 density.
+The 1/4 density option balances contrast reduction and highlight control, producing a gentle, pastel-like quality of light that is more intense than the 1/8 density but gentler than the 1/2 density.

 For this review and sample photos, I’m using the Black Pro-Mist 1/4 power 62mm threads on a Nikon 50mm f.18 S for consistency and have also added a few 40mm f2 images.